EQ-i Assessment Testing: Measuring Opportunities

 Note: The inclusion of the last two composites, decision-making and stress tolerance, differentiate the EQ-i2.0 model from the others I’ve investigated, making it much more useful in workplace environments.

-The EQ-i2.0 assessment test is a Level B instrument, vetted by research, approved by the American Psychological Association, and administered only by Certified EQ-i practitioners.
+The EQ-i2.0 assessment test is a Level B instrument, vetted by research, conforming to standards set by the American Psychological Association, and administered only by Certified EQ-i practitioners.

 The test scores the participant on four levels: